 This is the website for Belthorn village in Lancashire.
 It's a space for villagers past and present to share information and the latest news on what's happening in our community.
 If anyone has any recent photos (particularly seasonal photos) taken in and around the village which might be of interest to other villagers, please e-mail them to me on email@example.com (Jpeg) and I'll put them on the web site for others to enjoy.

-The Dog Inn with attached land has been saved from development which will secure the future of the pub as a community owned public house
+The Dog Inn with attached land has now been saved from development.
+This will secure the future of the pub as a community owned public house

-Although enough money has been raised to buy the property and land from the developer, at
+Although enough money had been raised to buy the property and land from the developer, extra funding is still required to carry out essential repairs and

-Set out below are some of the benefits of a co-operative owned pub to help encourage villagers and their families to make every effort, raid their piggy bank and buy even the minimum amount of shares in this exciting enterprise.
+Set out below are some of the benefits of a co-operative owned pub to help encourage villagers, or friends of Belthorn, to consider buying extra shares in this exciting enterprise.

 - bring back community spirit to the village;